-Dr. Campbell has over 35 years of experience in the social services field, building leadership development in the private, nonprofit, and public sectors.
+Isa has over 35 years of experience in the social services field, building leadership development in the private, nonprofit, and public sectors.
 She holds a Ph.D. in organizational behavior and a Master’s in rehabilitation counseling.
-Dr. Campbell recently retired from the FAA after 13 years as an organizational psychologist, and served on the board of directors for the Pacific Institute for Research and Evaluation (PIRE), which provides drug and alcohol research.
-She is a certified executive coach and recognized national speaker.
+Isa recently retired from the FAA after 13 years as an organizational psychologist and served on the board of directors for the Pacific Institute for Research and Evaluation (PIRE), which provides drug and alcohol research.
+She is a certified executive coach and a recognized national speaker.

-Dr. Granit completed her doctoral studies in social science research and clinical psychology at UC Berkeley.
+Lorraine completed her doctoral studies in social science research and clinical psychology at UC Berkeley.
 In addition to her clinical practice and teaching, she has trained and managed employees and volunteers throughout her over 40-year career.
-She managed two psychiatric clinics, one a multi-racial clinic in Oakland, and the other, a private psychiatric clinic in Walnut Creek, which she established.
+Lorraine managed two psychiatric clinics, one a multi-racial clinic in Oakland, and the other, a private psychiatric clinic in Walnut Creek, which she established.
 She has spent more than 10 years training and managing volunteers for a wide variety of programs for Sufism Reoriented.

-Mr. May is a certified public accountant with over 30 years experience as the CFO for non-profit as well as for profit organizations.
-Mr. May has extensive experience in budgeting, cash flow management, audit and internal control, as well as board development, and managing joint ventures and key banking relationships.
-Mr. May holds a B.A. in philosophy from the Johns Hopkins University and a Masters in accounting from Georgetown University.
+Jim is a certified public accountant with over 30 years of experience as the CFO for non-profit as well as for-profit organizations.
+Jim has extensive experience in budgeting, cash flow management, audit, and internal control, as well as board development, and managing joint ventures and key banking relationships.
+He holds a B.A. in philosophy from the Johns Hopkins University and a Masters in accounting from Georgetown University.

-Mr. Smith has been in commercial real estate investments since 1979, and has been involved in a number of businesses and non-profits within Contra Costa County.
+Brad has been in commercial real estate investments since 1979 and has been involved in a number of businesses and non-profits within Contra Costa County.
 In addition to the collaborative formation of the Vocari HUB in Pleasant Hill, he was involved in the formation and operation of two technology companies housed at the HUB.
-Mr. Smith currently serves on the boards of WPE, the two technology companies, and that of Kaiperm Diablo Federal Credit Union.
+Brad currently serves on the boards of WPE, the two technology companies, and that of Kaiperm Diablo Federal Credit Union.